Strangeways, Here We Come

-Strangeways, Here We Come is the fourth and final studio album by English rock band the Smiths.
-It was released on 28 September 1987 by Rough Trade Records, several months after the group had disbanded.
+Strangeways, Here We Come is the fourth and final studio album by the English rock band the Smiths.
+It was released on 28 September 1987 by Rough Trade Records, a few months after the band had broken up.
 All of the songs were composed by Johnny Marr, with lyrics written and sung by Morrissey.
+The record marked a stylistic shift for the band, incorporating a broader range of instrumentation and a more experimental sound than their previous releases.
+It achieved commercial success and has since been regarded by all four band members as their finest work.

-Rolling Stone said the record "stands as one of their best and most varied".
-Slant Magazine listed the album at No. 69 on its list of "Best Albums of the 1980s", writing that "Whether or not Strangeways, Here We Come ended the Smiths' brief career with their best album has been the subject of considerable debate for nearly a quarter century, but it definitively stands as the band's most lush, richest work."
+Following the critical acclaim of their 1986 album The Queen Is Dead, the Smiths experienced increasing public attention and media presence.
+Despite internal tensions and the departure of temporary rhythm guitarist Craig Gannon, the band returned to the studio in early 1987 to fulfil their final contractual obligation to Rough Trade.
+During the recording sessions at the Wool Hall recording studio in Bath, Somerset, relations within the band remained relatively stable.
+However, Johnny Marr left the band shortly after the sessions were completed, effectively breaking up the band before the album's release.

-The album reached number two on the UK Albums Chart, staying in the chart for 17 weeks.
-The album also became an international success, peaking at number 16 in the European Albums Chart; from sales covering the 18 major European countries, staying in that chart for nine weeks.
-The album was certified gold by the British Phonographic Industry on 1 October 1987 and also by the Recording Industry Association of America on 19 September 1990.
+The album reached number two on the UK Albums Chart, staying on the chart for 17 weeks.
+It was also an international success, peaking at number 16 on the European Albums Chart from sales covering 18 major European countries, staying on that chart for nine weeks.
+It rose to number 55 on the US Billboard 200.
+The album was certified gold by the British Phonographic Industry (BPI) on 1 October 1987 and also by the Recording Industry Association of America (RIAA) on 19 September 1990.